Summary and Keywords

-Resource managers and public safety officials are increasingly aware of the need for strategic communication both to encourage appropriate risk mitigation behavior at the household level and to build continued public support for the use of fire as a management tool aimed at reducing future wildfire risk.
-Household decision making encompasses both proactively engaging in risk mitigation activities on private property and taking appropriate action during a wildfire event to protect personal safety.
-Very little research has directly explored the connection between climate-related beliefs, wildfire risk perception, and action; however, there are those who find that climate-related beliefs have little direct effect on wildfire-related action.
-Instead, action appears to depend on understanding the benefits of different mitigation actions, and on engaging the public in interactive, participatory communication programs that build trust between the public and resource managers.
+Resource managers and public safety officials are increasingly aware of the need for strategic communication to both encourage appropriate risk mitigation behavior at the household level, as well as build continued public support for the use of fire as a management tool aimed at reducing future wildfire risk.
+Household decision making encompasses both proactively engaging in risk mitigation activities on private property, as well as taking appropriate action during a wildfire event to protect personal safety.
+Very little research has directly explored the connection between climate-related beliefs, wildfire risk perception, and action; however, the limited existing research suggests that climate-related beliefs have little direct effect on wildfire-related action.
+Instead, action appears to depend on understanding the benefits of different mitigation actions and in engaging the public in interactive, participatory communication programs that build trust between the public and natural resource managers.
 A relatively new line of research focuses on resource managers as critical decision makers in the risk management process, pointing to the need to thoughtfully engage audiences other than the lay public to improve risk management.
-This research identifies several problematic biases in decision-making processes of managers, namely a tendency to discount future outcomes and to exhibit risk aversion in the short-term, which may lead to overly cautious decisions that reinforce the status quo.

-Ultimately, improving the decision-making processes of both the public and managers charged with mitigating the risks associated with wildfire can be achieved by carefully addressing several common themes from the literature.
-These themes are to (a) promote increased efficacy through interactive learning, (b) build trust and capacity through social interaction, (c) account for behavioral constraints and barriers to action, and (d) facilitate thoughtful risk-benefit tradeoffs.
-With careful attention to these challenges it is possible to successfully manage the increasing risks that wildfire poses to the public and ecosystems alike in a changing climate.
+Ultimately, improving the decision making of both the public and managers charged with mitigating the risks associated with wildfire can be achieved by carefully addressing several common themes from the literature.
+These themes are to (1) promote increased efficacy through interactive learning, (2) build trust and capacity through social interaction, (3) account for behavioral constraints and barriers to action, and (4) facilitate thoughtful consideration of risk-benefit tradeoffs.
+Careful attention to these challenges will improve the likelihood of successfully managing the increasing risks that wildfire poses to the public and ecosystems alike in a changing climate.